teju85/blog/src/_posts/2021-08-14-SAT-solvers.markdown

 tags: tech-notes sat
 ---

+Collection of random notes of mine while ramping up on the domain of SAT solvers.

 ### SAT solvers
 * DNF - Disjunctive Normal Form.
 Eg: `(x AND y) OR (y AND z)`
 * NNF - Negative Normal Form.
 All negations are only in front of variables